sarrisv/FindSimilarArxivAuthors/README.md

 # FindSimilarArxivAuthors
-Given an author in the dataset this project uses Scikit-learn text feature extraction to find the most similar authors based on the abstracts of their published papers
+Given an author in the dataset this project uses Sklearn text feature extraction to find the most similar authors based on the abstracts of their published papers

 ## Process
 1. Get the data formatted